jbadson/render_controller/README.md

 /config/autostart/disable | Disables autostart

 ## History
 I started writing this software in early 2014 while working for a small scientific animation group at the University of Colorado.
 I was interested in learning to code and we needed something to help us distribute frames to our render machines, so this seemed like a good first project.
-Although it served its purpose well, the code quality is what you'd expect from a total beginner.
-It really should be rewritten from the ground up, but I moved on from that job in early 2016 and the project went on hiatus.

-The animation group was resurrected in 2019, and I have made an effort to gradually improve this project since then.
-As far as I'm aware, nobody outside the group is using this software so I tend not to pay much attention to introducing breaking changes.
-If anyone is using it, please let me know and I will take that into account.
+There are many things I might do differently if I were to write it again today, but it has nonetheless served its purpose well.
+I have intermittently maintained it since leaving that project in 2016, but as far as I'm aware nobody outside the project is currently using it so I have no plans for any major additions in the future.
+If you are using it, please let me know and I will take that into account.